Parameter tuning and model selection in optimal transport with semi-dual Brenier formulation: Introduction

 \section{Introduction}

 Optimal transport (OT) is a tool to compare probability distributions that has found numerous applications ranging from economics \citep{galichon2016optimal, chiappori10}, unsupervised learning \citep{sim2020optimal}, shape matching \citep{feydy2017optimal}, NLP \citep{chen2018improving, alvarez18} and biology \citep{schiebinger2019optimal, tong2020trajectorynet}.
 In its dual form, OT is a linear maximization problem on functions, which are called potentials, subject to a cost constraint.
 When the cost is chosen to be quadratic, the solutions of this problem are convex and their gradient provide optimal maps that transport one distribution onto the other.
 In a significant part of the OT applications, the transport map itself is the object of interest.
 For instance in Domain-Adaptation, the source distribution is transported on the target \citep{courty2017domain}, for color transfer one color histogram is transported on the other \citep{rabin2015color} and in biology, the RNA cell expression profile is interpolated in time using OT maps \citep{schiebinger2019optimal}.
 Over the past few years, many models and computational methods \citep{cuturi2013lightspeed, genevay2016stochastic, seguy2018large, BC19, vacher2021dimensionfree} were proposed and implemented to estimate these optimal transport maps.
 Under regularity assumptions, some of these models were shown to accurately estimate the original transport map provided the models use optimal parameters \citep{pooladian2021entropic,manole2021plugin}.
 When such results exist, either the parameters to use are explicit but they are impractical as they rely on generic worst-case bounds, either they involve unavailable constants.
-To the best of our knowledge, no quantitative criterion has yet been devised to calibrate the parameters of OT models and later discriminate between calibrated models.
-The setting we are interested in is standard in statistical and machine learning applications, in which probability measures are only accessible via samples in Euclidean spaces.
-The goal is to recover, for the quadratic cost, a potential chosen among different models/parameters that has good generalization properties and if possible, the closest to the unknown ground truth.
-For achieving this task, we put forward the use of the semi-dual functional of OT that we now define. \paragraph{The semi-dual (Brenier) objective.} The quantitative criterion that we propose is the so-called \textit{semi-dual} Brenier objective of OT.
-It is a convex functional on the space of functions $f:\mathbb{R}^d \to \mathbb R$ and is defined for $\mu,\nu$ two probability measures on the Euclidean space by, denoting $\langle \cdot,\cdot \rangle$ the pairing between Radon measures and continuous functions,
+To the best of our knowledge, no quantitative criterion has yet been devised to tune the parameters of OT models and later discriminate between calibrated models.
+The setting we are interested in is standard in statistical and ML applications, in which probability measures are only accessible via samples in Euclidean spaces.
+The goal is to recover, for the quadratic cost, a potential chosen among different models/parameters that is the closest to the unknown ground truth.
+For achieving this task, we put forward the use of the semi-dual functional of OT that we now define.